 Best Practices in Form Collection & Routing

 Before adopting InfoReady, manual processes and long, convoluted email trails were the norm at the University of Texas Southwestern Medical Center.
-This led to staff frustration and reviewer dissatisfaction, while also making it difficult administratively to track submissions, requests, and outcomes.
+This caused some headaches for the staff and reviewers, and made it tricky to keep track of submissions, requests, and outcomes.

 His department is responsible for many focus areas, including grants, contracts, administration, human resources, and intramural programs.
-Below are some of the use cases discussed in the webinar where InfoReady has been particularly helpful, as well as Michael’s tips for making the most of the system.
-The HR and Membership Request processes became much more viable after UT Southwestern added the General template.
+Here are some of the ways InfoReady has been super helpful, along with Michael’s friendly tips on getting the best out of the system:

 Human Resources

-• InfoReady allows administrators to change questions and instructions quickly as policies/procedures change.
+• InfoReady allows you to change questions and instructions quickly as policies/procedures change.

-• Initial intake of information to approve position description and make sure there’s funding for it before it’s posted through HR portal
+• The initial intake of information can allow you approving a position's description and make sure there’s funding for it before it’s posted through HR portal.

 • For resignations, the form serves as permanent documentation of reasoning and dates.